LEO Pharma and Research Project BIOMAP: Towards Personalised Medicine for Inflammatory Skin Diseases

 Phone: +49 30 374415832

-Founded in 1908 and owned by the LEO Foundation, LEO Pharma has devoted decades of research and development to advance the science of dermatology, setting new standards of care for people with skin conditions.
-LEO Pharma is headquartered in Denmark with a global team of 6,000 people, serving 92 million patients in 130 countries.
-In 2019, the company generated net sales of DKK 10,805 million.
+LEO Pharma is a global company dedicated to advancing the standard of care for the benefit of people with skin conditions, their families and society.
+Founded in 1908 and majority owned by the LEO Foundation, LEO Pharma has devoted decades of research and development to advance the science of dermatology, and today, the company offers a wide range of therapies for all disease severities.
+LEO Pharma is headquartered in Denmark with a global team of 5,200 people, serving millions of patients across the world.
+In 2021, the company generated net sales of DKK 9,957 million.